neithere/monk/docs/faq.rst

     Even after v0.13 featured a complete rewrite, the top-level API (the "natural" notation) was almost intact.

+:speed:
+    There are real-life projects where declarative Monk-powered code processes large volumes of data with roughly the same speed as the previous purely imperative version of rather good quality.
+Monk makes it easy to prepare various operations as validator objects and simply apply them to the value so the overall overhead is minimal; in some cases Monk-based logic performs even better than "classic" implementation.
+This is mostly related to tasks where you need to make decisions based on rules, tables, etc. being unable to hard-code all the logic once and forever.
+Of course the speed rather depends on design: one could arrange the "classic" code better and cache a mixture of data and functions to save on lookups, but here you have that mixture with a nice and clean API, "Monk" it is called.

 What are the alternatives?
 --------------------------